CNES/resto_client/README.md

 Once you have installed it, **resto_client** offers the possibility to interact with these servers by issuing commands from a simple terminal.
 Currently implemented commands allow to:
 - define and manage a list of well known servers,
-- select one of them and browse its collection and their characteristics,
+- select one of them and browse its collections and their characteristics,
 - **search** a collection by criteria for retrieving features (images for instance) and display their characteristics,
 - **show** : retrieve and display feature metadata when you know its identifier,
 - **download** files composing the feature: the product itself, but also its quicklook, thumbnail or annexes,